wso2/docs-is/en/docs/learn/account-locking-by-failed-login-attempts.md

         !!! note
             Since `BackupCode = true` in the default configuration, configure the backup code claim according to [Configuring Backup Codes for SMSOTP](../../learn/configuring-sms-otp/#configuring-backup-codes-for-smsotp).
-            Otherwise, disable the backup codes for SMS OTP.
+            Alternatively, you can disable the backup codes for SMS OTP by setting the property to **false**.
             ```
             [authentication.authenticator.sms_otp.parameters]
             BackupCode = false